seoyounghwang/Samurai-Pizza-Cats-seoyounghwang/README.md

 ## running the code:

-1. Run `yarn install:all` to install dependencies
+1. Run `npm run install:all` to install dependencies
-1. Run `docker-compose up` to start a local mongo database instance in a docker container
+2. Run `docker-compose up` to start a local mongo database instance in a docker container
-1. Run `yarn seed:database` to seed your local database
+3. Run `npm run seed:database` to seed your local database
-1. Run `yarn start` in the root folder to start the client and server in parallel.
+4. Run `npm start` in the root folder to start the client and server in parallel.

-Note: Alternatively, you can run `yarn start` for the client and server in separate terminals
+Note: Alternatively, you can run `npm start` for the client and server in separate terminals

 ## Server Notes

-- Every time you update the graphql schema, you will need to `yarn generate:types`
+- Every time you update the graphql schema, you will need to `npm run generate:types`

 ## Client Notes